mberto10/web_research_agent/README.md

 ### Migration from YAML to Database

-Run the migration script to move existing strategies to database:
+**REQUIRED**: The application will fail to start if the database is empty.
+Run the migration script to populate the database:
 ```bash
 python scripts/migrate_main_strategies.py
 ```

+The migration script:
+- Loads strategies from YAML files in `strategies/` directory
+- Creates database records for each strategy
+- Populates global settings (`llm_defaults` and `prompts`)

+**Note**: After migration, YAML files are no longer used at runtime.
+All configuration is loaded from the database.

 **Documentation**: See `docs/API_CONFIGURATION.md` for complete API reference and examples.